-Mr. Johnson guides the Arts Ed Collective’s participation in Juvenile Justice initiatives.
+Mr. Johnson guides the Arts Ed Collective’s youth development and juvenile justice efforts in camps, halls, juvenile day reporting centers and continuation high schools.
 He also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
 Previously, he served as artistic director for Big Thought in Dallas, Young Audiences Woodruff Arts Center in Atlanta, and was the managing producer for the Arts4Learning project of Young Audiences, Inc.

 Meia Johnson, Program Manager

-Ms. Johnson guides the Teen Arts Pathways initiative which aims to provide youth with pathways into LA County’s creative economy.
+Ms. Johnson guides the Creative Career Pathways initiative which aims to provide youth with pathways into LA County’s creative economy.
 Previously, she served as a program director and consultant for Antelope Valley YouthBuild where she led the organization’s workforce development programs.
 Ms. Johnson has also consulted for the Lula Washington Dance Theatre.

 Megan Kirkpatrick, Senior Manager

-Ms. Kirkpatrick guides the work of the program team and supports school district engagement, advocacy, and research initiatives.
+Ms. Kirkpatrick co-leads the Arts Education Collective work with specific focus on school district supports, advocacy, and research initiatives.
 She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
 Previously, Ms. Kirkpatrick was education director at Broadway’s Roundabout Theatre Company where she directed in-school arts education residency and partnership programs, launched a new school partnership model to open three New York City high schools, and created professional development for artists and teachers.